stacktape/nextjs-blog/_blog/BLOG.md

 ## Test 2 - Load testing

-When it comes to Lambda environments, the potential for scaling is huge and there are basically no (hard) limits.
-What's more, is that **every incoming request has the full memory and CPU power of Lambda function at its disposal**.
-This means that even if you are performing more resource-intensive operations (DB operations, processing...), you can rely on resources being available.

-On the other hand, when using a container, all of the requests are coming to the same container, hence the resources of the container are shared between the incoming requests.

-> In real life scenario, you can scale your containers easily either vertically (giving more resources to the container) or more commonly horizontally (**adding more containers and spreading the load between them**).
-In our test, we will not be using any horizontal/vertical scaling for our container, as we want to see how much a single container can take.

-To generate traffic for load testing we will be using the NodeJS HTTP benchmarking tool [autocannon](https://www.npmjs.com/package/autocannon) with the following options:
+To generate traffic for load testing, I will be using the NodeJS HTTP benchmarking tool [autocannon](https://www.npmjs.com/package/autocannon) with the following options:

 - **pipelining** - to increase the load, we will set pipelining to 10.
 This means that each connection can send up to 10 requests without waiting for a response.
-- **connections** - to control the requests per second, we will be adjusting(increasing) the number of connections (we will use the following number of connections: 3, 10, 30, 50, 100, 200, 300, 500)
+- **connections** - to control the requests per second, we will be adjusting(increasing) the number of connections (I will use the following number of connections: 3, 10, 30, 50, 100, 200, 300, 500)

-Tests will be carried out for **Lambda** and **Container** environments from our EC2 instance in the `eu-west-1` region.
-Testing the **Lambda@Edge** environment is not possible (the test would be the same as for the **Lambda** environment).
+Tests will be carried out for **Lambda** and **Container** environments from our EC2 instance in the `eu-west-1` region:

 - Each test takes 60 seconds.
 - Each request will target the same route path (root `/`).
 In other words, each request should target the `index` page of our Next.js app.
-- We will observe how the increasing load impacts both **latency**, **error rate** and search for thresholds of each environment.
+- We will observe how the increasing load impacts both the **latency** and the **error rate** and search for thresholds of each environment.

+> Testing the **Lambda@Edge** environment does not make sense (the test would be same as for the **Lambda** environment).

-### Results
+### Test 2 - Results

+When it comes to Lambda environments, the potential for scaling is huge, and there are basically no (hard) limits.
+What's more, **every incoming request has the full memory and CPU power of Lambda function at its disposal**.
+This means that even if you are performing more resource-intensive operations (DB operations, processing...), you can rely on resources being available.

+On the other hand, when using a container, all of the requests come into the same container.
+Hence, the container resources are shared between the incoming requests.

+> In real life scenario, you can scale your containers easily either vertically (giving more resources to the container) or more commonly horizontally (**adding more containers and spreading the load between them**).
+In this test, I will not be using any horizontal/vertical scaling for our container, as I want to see how much a single container can take.

 ![Latencies - increased load](resources/latency_plot.png)

-#### Lambda
+#### Lambda results

-The worse performance of Lambda in this test (container has better latencies when load is lower) is a question mark since the average duration of Lambda (observed in AWS Cloudwatch metrics) is **around 25ms**.
-Therefore having an overall **latency of ~300ms** when the load is low is somewhat surprising.
+The worse performance of Lambda in this test (Container environment has better latencies when the load is lower) is a question mark since the average duration of Lambda (observed in AWS Cloudwatch metrics) is **around 25 ms**.
+Therefore, having an overall **latency of ~300ms** when the load is low is somewhat surprising.
 The cold starts could be affecting the average, but even the **minimal latency in the tests was over 200ms**.
-This would suggest that the latency delay happens not during Lambda execution, but somewhere else.
+This would suggest that the latency delay happens not during Lambda execution but somewhere else.
 Whether this is due to some Lambda URL limitations, standard network delay or something else, we were not able to find out.

-At around 200 connections (~6000 req/sec) we can see that the Lambda latency starts to increase.
-We were not able to get through ~6500 req/sec.
-The logical explanation is Lambda Throttling, but we only got around one or two `429 Error`(Throttling Error code) out of more than 250,000 requests.
-Our next guess was that the duration of lambda increased due to overloading **S3 cache bucket** which in turn caused increase of latency.
+When I increased the load to around 200 connections (~6000 req/sec), we can see that the Lambda latency starts to increase.
+I was not able to get through ~6500 req/sec.
+I thought this was due to Lambda Throttling, but I only got two 429 Error(Throttling Error code) out of more than 250,000 processed requests.

+My next guess was that the duration of Lambda increased due to **overloading the S3 cache bucket**, which in turn caused increased latency.
 This guess was wrong, as the Lambda average duration only rose to about ~30ms during high load.

-Our conclusion right now is that **this in fact is due to Lambda Throttling**.
-It seems that Lambda URL (gateway mechanism behind it) simply **waits until Lambda can be executed (instead of sending 429 Error)** using some queuing mechanism - which would explain both: why we are not getting many `429 Errors` and why there is a latency increase.
-However, we were unable to find any resources confirming this, only an [unanswered question on AWS forum](https://repost.aws/questions/QUcL83FbaRTratTYprSLN-BA/lambda-function-url-throttling) asking basically about the same thing.
+My conclusion right now is that **this in fact is due to Lambda Throttling**.
+It seems that Lambda URL (gateway mechanism behind it) simply **waits until Lambda can be executed (instead of sending 429 Error)** using some queuing mechanism - which would explain both: why we are not getting many 429 Errors and why there is a latency increase.
+However, I was unable to find any resources confirming this, only an [unanswered question on AWS forum](https://repost.aws/questions/QUcL83FbaRTratTYprSLN-BA/lambda-function-url-throttling) asking basically about the same thing.

-#### Container
+#### Container results

-The previous graph shows, that as the traffic is ramping up, the average latency for the container starts to rise.
-We can see that already at around 70 connections (~700 req/sec) we are getting to the **1-second latency**.
+The previous graph shows that as the traffic ramps up, the average latency for the container starts to rise.
+We can see that already at around 70 connections (~700 req/sec), we are getting to the **1-second latency**.
 From there on, the latency rises quite quickly.
 In the next graph, you will see that the error rate (amount of 503 errors) due to overload goes up as well.

 ![Processed requests](resources/request_response_plot_sqrt.png)

 This graph also confirms that the container is able to process around 4500 requests per minute which corresponds to the ~700request/sec threshold, we estimated from previous graph.

-> It should be noted that the our simulation conditions might not be completely the same as what users experience in their Next.js app.
+> It should be noted that the my simulation conditions might not be completely the same as what users experience in their Next.js app.
 User's production app might be generally more complex - fetching data from APIs and databases, or performing more resource-intensive operations.

 ---

-## Test 3 - Pricing
+## Pricing Comparison

-Rather than a test, this section is more of pricing comparison between the environments based on our previous tests and AWS pricing info.
+In test 2, I estimated the number of requests per second a single container can handle.
+With this information, we can develop pricing formulas to decide when it's better to use Containers or Lambdas.

 Let's start by creating formulas for calculating the price of environments.